What is a Brute-Force Attack?

 - John the Ripper: John the Ripper is an open-source tool that enables users to deploy dictionary attacks and detect weak passwords through various cracking and decryption techniques.

-- Aircrack-ng: Aircrack-ng is an open-source penetration testing tool focused on wireless network security.
-It enables users to run dictionary attacks against network protocols.
+- Aircrack-ng: Aircrack-ng is an open-source penetration testing tool focused on wireless network security, permitting users to run dictionary attacks against network protocols.

-- Hashcat: Hashcat is a penetration testing platform that allows hackers to use known "hashes", a password that's run through a formula and converted to a string of random characters that is always the same length regardless of how much data the password contains.
-With this known data, they can use Hashcat to run dictionary or rainbow table attacks to reverse the password back to readable text.
+- Hashcat: Hashcat is a penetration testing platform that allows hackers to use known "hashes," or passwords run through a formula and converted into a string of random characters, which is always the same length, regardless of how much data the password contains.
+With this known data, they can use Hashcat to run dictionary or rainbow table attacks to reverse the password to readable text.

 Are You At Risk?

-If you are like the majority of users and choose weak passwords (those that are short and easy to remember, without a combination of upper case, lower case, numeric, and special characters to add a layer of complexity), then you face a heightened risk of suffering a brute-force attack.
-83% of Americans create weak passwords in terms of length (less than 10 characters) and character complexity (only numbers and letters), and 53% use the same passwords across accounts.
-Many users’ account credentials also include personal information that can be easily accessed online, such as their name, birth date, or hobbies.
-These factors add a level of simplicity and convenience for cybercriminals looking to use brute-force attacks to steal proprietary information or data to sell on the dark web, lock out administrators until they receive a ransom payment, or infect systems with malware for economic, political, or social reasons.
+If you utilize weak passwords (those that are short and easy to remember, without a combination of upper case, lower case, numeric, and special characters to add a layer of complexity), not only are you a part of the majority, but you face a heightened risk of suffering a brute-force attack.
+83% of Americans create weak passwords in length (less than ten characters), and character complexity (only numbers and letters), and 53% use the same passwords across accounts.
+Many users' account credentials include personal information that can be easily accessed online, such as their name, birth date, or hobbies.
+These factors add simplicity and convenience for cybercriminals looking to use brute-force attacks to steal proprietary information or data to sell on the dark web, lock out administrators until they receive a ransom payment, or infect systems with malware for economic, political, or social reasons.

-If you are targeted in a brute-force attack, there is an extremely high likelihood that it will be successful and you will suffer the above consequences.
-Theoretically, brute force attacks have a 100% success rate for attackers, although adversaries may have to wait years for their automated systems to correctly guess a complex password.
+If you are targeted in a brute-force attack, there is an extremely high likelihood of success, and you will suffer the above consequences, as this type of threat tends to have a 100% success rate for attackers.
+However, adversaries may have to wait years for their automated systems to guess a complex password correctly.

 Prevention & Mitigation Strategies

-Although brute-force attacks are overall very effective in guessing credentials, by engaging in the following cybersecurity best practices, you can significantly reduce the likelihood of falling victim to an attack:
+Although brute-force attacks are overall very effective in guessing credentials, by engaging in the following best practices for email security and cybersecurity, you can significantly reduce the likelihood of falling victim to an attack:

-- Use strong, complex passwords (greater than 10 characters in length and a combination of upper case, lower case, numeric, and special characters).
+- Use strong, complex passwords (greater than ten characters and a combination of upper case, lower case, numeric, and special characters).

 - Use multi-factor authentication (MFA).

-- Limit login attempts and disable root SSH logins.
+- Limit login attempts and turn off root SSH (Secure Socket Shell) logins.